twocentsmusic/PSYC341OER/_pages/sensation-perception.md

 <figure style="float:left;margin-right:10px;margin-top:7px;width:50%">
     <img src="https://bobsthinktank.github.io/PSYC341OER/images/eye.png" >
     <figcaption> Figure 2.
 Diagram of the human eye.
 Notice the Retina, labeled here: this is the location of the Cones and Rods in the eye.
-Image: Holly Fischer, CC BY 3.0 </figcaption>
+[2] </figcaption>
 </figure>

 It is in the retina that light is transduced, or converted into electrical signals, by specialized cells called photoreceptors.
 The retina contains two main kinds of photoreceptors: **rods** and **cones**.
 Rods are primarily responsible for our ability to see in dim light conditions, such as during the night.
 Cones, on the other hand, provide us with the ability to see color and fine detail when the light is brighter.
 Rods and cones differ in their distribution across the retina, with the highest concentration of cones found in the fovea (the central region of focus), and rods dominating the periphery (see Figure 2).
 The difference in distribution can explain why looking directly at a dim star in the sky makes it seem to disappear; there aren’t enough rods to process the dim light!